andre-surugue/andre-surugue/README.md

 ## Other
 <!-- BLOG-POST-LIST:START -->
--Has lived abroad many years (11 in Russia, 8 in Bulgaria, 3 in Denmark).<br/>
+- Has lived abroad many years (11 in Russia, 8 in Bulgaria, 3 in Denmark).
--Speak several languages : English, Spanish, Russian, Danish.<br/>
+- Speak several languages : English, Spanish, Russian, Danish.
--Keen interest in various fields of knowledge (History, Litterature, Philosophy).<br/>
+- Keen interest in various fields of knowledge (History, Litterature, Philosophy).
--Fast, autonomous and eager learner.
+- Fast, autonomous and eager learner.
 <!-- BLOG-POST-LIST:END -->

 <br/>